-Required Argument Description Yesn Name Specifies the name of the database Specifies the name of the database.
-Nos Poolsize Sets the pool size (specified as an integer value) of the database.
+Required Argument Description Yes n Name Specifies the name of the database.
+No s Poolsize Sets the pool size (specified as an integer value) of the database.
 The default is 4.
+[Example

 This example sets the poolsize of an already configured Global Addressing Validation database for Germany to 5.